On October 1987, the financial markets collapsed.

 19. My metric for everything I look at is the 200-day moving average of closing prices.

 I’ve seen too many things go to zero, stocks and commodities.
 The whole trick in investing is: “How do I keep from losing everything?”
 If you use the 200-day moving average rule, then you get out.
-You play defense, and you get out.
+You play defence, and you get out.

 20. At the end of the day, your job is to buy what goes up and to sell what goes down so really who gives a damn about PE’s?